ahmedb24/devops-pbl/projects/project20.md

-# **MIGRATION TO THE СLOUD WITH CONTAINERIZATION.
+git# **MIGRATION TO THE СLOUD WITH CONTAINERIZATION.
 PART 1 – DOCKER & DOCKER COMPOSE**

 # **Step 1 - Install Docker and prepare for migration to the Cloud**
 First, we need to install Docker Engine, which is a client-server application that contains: